Instant Gratification: Why I’m Going Stoveless.

 I was warm from walking.
 I would have rather eat as I was walking up, set up camp, change clothes and jump into my bag before I lost all heat.

 When we arrived, we were all very slow to unpack and get settled.
 When we started boiling water and adding in our food, I quickly realized that the heat was escaping as fast as it had presented itself.
 By the time I turned off the stove and got to my food, it was cold.
 Then I had to clean.
 I soon realized that I had lost all warmth gained from hiking and was now at the shivering point.

 It was then that I decided eating “hot meals” was not worth the effort.

 The Social Scene:

-After reading various blogs, I realized that one reoccurring deciding factor on rather or not to bring a stove is the idea that one might feel left out while others are cooking.
+After reading various blogs, I realized that one reoccurring deciding factor on whether or not to bring a stove is the idea that one might feel left out while others are cooking.
 To alleviate this potential occurrence, I plan to have other things to do while some are cooking.
-At 21 year of age, I still enjoy doing mindless activities like making friendship bracelets.
-I’ll bring some string when I feel like chatting or if others aren’t around and I have time to kill, I’ll journal.
+At 21 years of age, I still enjoy doing mindless activities like making friendship bracelets.
+I’ll bring some string when I feel like chatting OR if others aren’t around, and I have time to kill, I’ll journal.

 My Meal Ideas:

 One of the many perks about the trail is that you can eat and eat and still lose weight.
 I’m a fan of all things food but the below is a compiled list of foods I’m excited to eat in excess.